 This introduction to security systems takes the sense-decide-act process as an outline and describe the electronic hardware that performs each function.

 Security cameras are used for two basic purposes: investigation and deterrence.
 The images that you collect with your security cameras will most often be used to review a crime or accident so that you can understand what really happened.
 But the cameras themselves also have a deterrent value since people who know they are being watched are usually on their best behavior.

 In order to realize maximum investigative and deterrent value from your cameras, you need to carefully choose where you place them.
-Here are the 4 best locations to install your security cameras.

 An unauthorized or unescorted visitor can be a physical threat and can also steal sensitive information.
 If possible, steer all visitors into a controlled entry point (a gate or receptionist’s desk, for example).
 When writing your policy, decide whether visitors should be escorted at all times, or only in certain areas.
 Requiring visitors to wear a badge and sign in and out should also be considered.
 If your visitor management policy is communicated clearly, employees can more easily serve as your eyes and ears as they will feel more comfortable approaching or reporting a suspicious individual.

 Here is a sample visitor management policy that you can use as a guide when writing a customized document for your own business.